Why Financial Decisions Feel Overwhelming (And What You Can Stop Deciding)

 Choices that shape your life

-Problems arise when you try to give all of them the same level of attention.
+Problems arise when everything gets the same attention.

-This is one of the core ideas behind the Calm Money Framework
+This is one of the core ideas behind:

 You Don’t Need Better Decisions — You Need Fewer